Banteay Srei: Foundation and dedication

-Consecrated on 22 April 967 A.D., Bantãy Srĕi was the only major temple at Angkor not built by a monarch; its construction is credited to the courtiers named Vishnukumara and Yajnavaraha / Yajñavarāha (modern យជ្ញវរាហៈ), who served as a counsellor to king Rajendravarman II (modern ព្រះបាទរាជេន្រ្ទវរ្ម័ន).
-The foundational stela says that Yajnavaraha, grandson of king Harsavarman I, was a scholar and philanthropist who helped those who suffered from illness, injustice, or poverty.
-His pupil was the future king Jayavarman V (r.
-968- ca. 1001).
-Originally, the temple was surrounded by a town called Īśvarapura.
+Consecrated on 22 April 967 CE, Banteay Srei was the only major temple at Angkor not built by rulers; its construction is credited to the courtiers named Vishnukumara and Yajnavaraha (modern យជ្ញវរាហៈ), who served as counsellors to King Rajendravarman II (modern ព្រះបាទរាជេន្រ្ទវរ្ម័ន).
+The foundational stela says that Yajnavaraha, grandson of King Harshavarman I, was a scholar and philanthropist who helped those who suffered from illness, injustice, or poverty.
+His pupil was the future King Jayavarman V (r.
+968 – ca. 1001).
+Originally, the temple was surrounded by a town called Ishvarapura.

-Yajñavarāha's temple was primarily dedicated to the Hindu god Śiva.
-Originally, it carried the name Tribhuvanamaheśvara—great lord of the threefold world—in reference to the Shaivite linga that served as its central religious image.
-However, the temple buildings appear to be divided along the central east–west axis between those buildings located south of the axis, which are devoted to Śiva, and those north of the axis, which are devoted to Viṣṇu.
+Yajnavaraha's temple was primarily dedicated to the Hindu god Shiva.
+Originally, it carried the name Tribhuvanamaheshvara—great lord of the threefold world—in reference to the Shiva statue that served as its central religious image.
+However, the temple buildings appear to be divided along the central east–west axis between those buildings located south of the axis, which are devoted to Shiva, and those north of the axis, which are devoted to Vishnu.

-The temple's modern name, Bantãy Srĕi—citadel of the women, or citadel of beauty—is probably related to the intricacy of the bas relief carvings found on the walls and the tiny dimensions of the buildings themselves.
+The temple's modern name, Banteay Srei—citadel of the women, or citadel of beauty—is probably related to the intricacy of the bas relief carvings found on the walls and the tiny dimensions of the buildings themselves.
 Some have speculated that it relates to the many devatas carved into the walls of the buildings.

 Expansion and rededication

-Bantãy Srĕi was subject to further expansion and rebuilding work in the eleventh century.
-At some point it came under the control of the king and had its original dedication changed; the inscription K 194 from Phnoṃ Sandak, dated Monday, the 14th or 28 July 1119 A.D. records (line B 13) the temple being given to the priest Divākarapaṇḍita and being rededicated to Śiva.
-It remained in use at least until the fourteenth century according to the last known inscription K 569, dated Thursday, 8 August 1303 A.D.
+Banteay Srei was subject to further expansion and rebuilding work in the eleventh century CE.
+At some point it came under the control of the king and had its original dedication changed; the inscription K 194 from Phnom Sandak, dated Monday, 14 July 1119 CE records (line B 13) the temple being given to the priest Divakarapandita and being rededicated to Shiva.
+It remained in use at least until the fourteenth century, according to the last known inscription K 569, dated Thursday, 8 August 1303 CE.